waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - When listing and describing response body parameters, show them in alphabetical order.

-- Format parameter names in text according to the guidelines in [Text formatting].
+- Format parameter names in text according to the guidelines in [Text formatting](#text-formatting).

 ## <a name="placeholders"></a>Placeholder (variable) text
 Placeholder text (also referred to as variable text or replaceable text) stands for an object whose specific name is unknown to us.
 Placeholders are included when documenting syntax for how a command or path should be constructed.
 Customers supply the relevant value for the placeholder when using the command or syntax.

 Placeholder text usually indicates the type of element that is being represented.
 For example, *directoryName* would likely indicate the name of a directory.

 **Note:** Placeholder text is distinct from *environment variables*.
 Environment variables have established formats and names, such as `$account`, and their values are set in the system by customers and used consistently.
 By contrast, a placeholder is given a relevant value by the customer at the time that the customer runs the code or types the path.
-For information about formatting environment variables, see [Text formatting].
+For information about formatting environment variables, see [Text formatting](#text-formatting).

 When creating placeholder text, use the following guidelines.

-**Note:** For specific information about showing placeholders for account information such as account numbers, user names, passwords, and API keys, see [Cloud account information](#cloud-account-info).
+**Note:** For specific information about showing placeholders for account information such as account numbers, user names, passwords, and API keys, see [Cloud account information](a-l-style-guidelines.md#cloud-account-info).

 Guidelines	| Example
 --- | ---
 Show placeholder text in italics. <br /><br /> If you need to make placeholders more visible in code that customers are expected to copy and use, apply bold as well as italic.
-For information about applying formatting, see [Text formatting]. <br /><br /> If you cannot apply text formatting to the code, enclose placeholders in punctuation that does not have any other special use in the code.
+For information about applying formatting, see [Text formatting](#text-formatting). <br /><br /> If you cannot apply text formatting to the code, enclose placeholders in punctuation that does not have any other special use in the code.
 For example, use angle brackets or curly braces.
 Use a consistent convention throughout the documentation set. | `nova boot <serverName> --image <image> --flavor <flavor> --nic net-id=net1_id`
 Use lowercase letters except when showing a multiple-word placeholder.<br /><br /> To show a multiple-word placeholder, do not separate the words with spaces or symbols.
 To distinguish the words in the placeholder, capitalize the first letter of each word after the first word (called camelCase).
 Do not capitalize the first word. <br /><br /> **Note:** Use lowercase and camelCase unless you have to follow the conventions of the programming language.
 For example, you might need to use underscores (account_ID) or all capitals (ACCOUNT_ID). | *password* <br /> *serverName* <br /> *apiKey* <br /> *tenantId*
 In general, use one or more whole words to represent a placeholder.
 Do not sacrifice clarity for brevity.
-Create placeholders that are descriptive and meaningful.| *device* (instead of *dev*) <br /> *installationDirectory* (instead of *installDir*) <br /> *mode* (instead of *########*)
+Create placeholders that are descriptive and meaningful.| *device* (instead of *dev*) <br /><br /> *installationDirectory* (instead of *installDir*) <br /><br /> *mode* (instead of *########*)

 When explaining a placeholder, use the following guidelines.